Motherpeace Round Tarot Cards Suit of Swords

 Eight of Swords—This card in the Motherpeace Tarot shows a woman blocked in by a brick wall with Swords aimed to hit her.
 But since Swords are thoughts, she is not as trapped in the situation as she believes she is.
 It is her own fear holding her back from whatever it is she wants to go after, nobody else is stopping her.
 The Swords that look like they will hang her from the wall represent the sense of drama she is feeling about her circumstances.

 She is allowing herself to feel trapped in order to avoid the world of possibilities that may await her if she goes outside of the wall that is only a figment of her vivid imagination.
 Freedom is hers for the taking, but she needs perspective to be more balanced.
 She may be having panic attacks or real problems, but is overreacting to them.
+Of course, this is hard to fight, as the symptoms are real.
 If the card is reversed, she will be able to let go of some of her anxieties and fears, and feel more reassured.
 When it tilts to the left, she feels nervous, but the fear is not full blown yet.
 If it tilts to the right, she has a habit of getting “stuck” in negative mental behaviors even when she sees it is not good for her.

 The Nine of Swords